Skip to content

 Regular monitoring of certain blood parameters can provide valuable insights into your health and the functioning of your body.
 Each parameter measured in a blood test has specific meanings and provides important information about various bodily functions.
 Here you will find a detailed explanation of what each parameter means and its relevance to your health.

-Important information about nutrients and nutrient deficiencies can also be found at the consumer center or on the page of the Barmer insurance.
+Important information about nutrients and nutrient deficiencies can also be found at the consumer center or on the Barmer insurance page.

 1. Sodium